usertam/openssh/README.md

 The **Open Quantum Safe (OQS) project** has the goal of developing and prototyping quantum-resistant cryptography.

 **liboqs** is an open source C library for quantum-resistant cryptographic algorithms.
 See more about liboqs at [https://github.com/open-quantum-safe/liboqs/](https://github.com/open-quantum-safe/liboqs/), including a list of supported algorithms.
-OpenSSL can use either the [master](https://github.com/open-quantum-safe/liboqs/tree/master) or the [nist](https://github.com/open-quantum-safe/liboqs/tree/nist-branch) branch of liboqs; the former is recommended for normal uses of OpenSSH as included mechanisms follow a stricter set of requirements, the latter contains more algorithms and is better suited for experimentation.
+OpenSSH can use either the [master](https://github.com/open-quantum-safe/liboqs/tree/master) or the [nist](https://github.com/open-quantum-safe/liboqs/tree/nist-branch) branch of liboqs for key exchange mechanisms, but the master branch is required for signature mechanisms.
+The master branch is recommended for normal uses of OpenSSH as included mechanisms follow a stricter set of requirements; the nist branch contains more algorithms and is better suited for experimentation.

 **open-quantum-safe/openssh-portable** contains a fork of OpenSSH that adds quantum-safe key exchange algorithms using liboqs for prototyping purposes, specifically adding key exchange methods that use hybrid (post-quantum + traditional elliptic curve) or post-quantum-only algorithms.
 The integration should not be considered "production quality".
 The OQS-master branch of open-quantum-safe/openssh-portable is currently based on **OpenSSH version 7.7** (Git tag V_7_7_P1).